-- Consider a helmet: Even if the likelihood of an accident is low, protecting your little one from a head injury is worth the extra effort (source).
+- Consider a helmet: Even if the likelihood of an accident is low, protecting your little one from a head injury is worth the extra effort (1).
 Not only that, it sets a good precedent for later activities where head injuries are more common.
-Knee and elbow pads may also be useful, in case any mishaps occur.
+Knee and elbow pads may also be helpful, in case any mishaps occur.

-At What Age Should Kids Use Electric Cars?
+At What Age Can Kids Use Electric Cars?

 Age isn’t the only factor you’ll want to consider.
 You’ll also need to take into account the height and weight of your child.